 How did the conversation take such a 180-degree turn?

-The success stories of self-published authors have spread wide and far, over years, and there are many outspoken advocates for choosing self-publishing versus traditional publishing.
-They make convincing arguments for why earnings potential are better in the long run for indie authors.
+The success stories of self-published authors have spread far and wide, over the years, and there are many outspoken advocates for choosing self-publishing versus traditional publishing.
+They make convincing arguments for why earnings potential is better in the long run for indie authors.
 This messaging has been so strong (and the PR of traditional publishing so poor) that it didn’t take much for authors to reconsider their options—and well they should.

 The good news is that authors today have more paths to publication success than ever.
 But these paths need to be evaluated with clarity as to one’s ultimate career goals, as well as one’s strengths as an author.
 Too many authors self-publish first because they lack the discipline and patience to evaluate the market for their work or make a good-faith effort to approach traditional publishers.
 Magical thinking and exceptionalism can take over: “If only I get my work to the market, my genius will be evident.”
 It almost never works that way, and once an author self-publishes and doesn’t gain traction for a book, it’s exceedingly difficult to transition that book to a traditional publisher.
 Basically, the self-publishing author who regrets their decision ends up back at square one—pitching the work as if they didn’t take it to market, and making a fresh start if possible.